 This resource provides summary information about the occurrence of the procedure and is not intended to provide real-time snapshots of a procedure as it unfolds, though for long-running procedures such as psychotherapy, it could represent summary level information about overall progress.
 The creation of a resource to support detailed real-time procedure information awaits the identification of a specific implementation use-case to share such information.

 The Procedure resource should not be used to capture an event if a more specific resource already exists – i.e. immunizations, drug administrations and communications.
-The boundary between determining whether an action is a Procedure (training or counseling) as opposed to a Communication is based on whether there’s a specific intent to change the mind-set of the patient.
-Mere disclosure of information would be considered a Communication.
+The boundary between determining whether an action is a Procedure (training or counseling) as opposed to a Communication is based on whether there’s a specific intent to change the mindset of the patient.
+Mere disclosure of the information would be considered communication.
 A process that involves verification of the patient’s comprehension or to change the patient’s mental state would be a Procedure.

 Note that many diagnostic processes are procedures that generate Observations and Diagnostic Reports.
 In many cases, such an observation does not require an explicit representation of the procedure used to create the observation, but where there are details of interest about how the diagnostic procedure was performed, the Procedure resource is used to describe the activity.

 Some diagnostic procedures might not have a Procedure record.
 The Procedure record is only necessary when there is a need to capture information about the physical intervention that was performed to capture the diagnostic information (e.g. anesthetic, incision, scope size, etc.)